eric-rosen/lerobot_mujoco/README.md

 - make ASSETS_PATH use the import instead of dir path
 - adjust camera so its convient for controlling directly
 - add linting
-- make it so that for keyboard inputs, you only read gripper/c/toggle buttons on press rather than if they're held down.
-- make it so commands for keyboard teleop get printed to terminal
-- tutorial on how to run things
 - make it so that the speed of the command pose is adjustable.